jipress/espresso/docs/_core/application.md

 containing local variables for the view.
 It is like res.render(), except it cannot send the rendered view to the client on its own.

-It's actually used by the IResponse instance to generate content, which then the IResponse instance send to the client
+It's actually used by the IResponse instance to generate content, which then the IResponse instance sends to the client

 ```bash
  @Override